 After conducting testing and reviewing conditions of various aspects of your home, the Energy Advisor will provide you with recommendations to make your home more efficient and comfortable.
 Some advisors provide extensive reports and computer modeling of your home while others may only provide a checklist of the most important items to address.
 Be sure to ask the advisor about the services they offer and what they charge for different levels of assessment and analysis.
 Contrary to popular belief, energy assessments can be conducted year round.
 There’s no reason to wait for the right time of year for an energy assessment, but your Energy Advisor may recommend a few things to prepare your home for these diagnostic tests such as making the attic hatch accessible and leaving wood and pellet stoves unlit.

 Some assessments or energy assessments also include a computer generated analysis or “model”.
 Computer modeling can be very useful to quantify the energy and cost savings of a variety of different project scopes to help identify the most cost effective improvements.
-Homeowners are eligible for incentives based on modeled savings through the custom path.
-You can read more about home energy incentives here.

 The Department of Energy has additional information about what is included in an energy assessment and energy diagnostic equipment.
 Find out more here as you prepare for your energy assessment.